creviceapp/creviceapp/docs/README_.md

     Send(); // then send Ctrl+W to Chrome.
 });
 ```

 `Stroke gesture` represents special case when a standard button is pressed, so it have the same grammatical limitation to `Button gesture with single state button`.

 ```cs
 Chrome.
 On(Keys.RButton).
 On(Keys.MoveDown).
 Press(ctx => { }); // Compilation error
 ```

 ```cs
 Chrome.
 On(Keys.RButton).
 On(Keys.MoveDown).
 Do(ctx => { }); // OK
 ```

 ```cs
 Chrome.
 On(Keys.RButton).
 On(Keys.MoveDown).
 Release(ctx => { }); // Compilation error
 ```

-##### Grammatical limitations: { ignore=true }
+##### Grammatical limitations:

 * `On` clause with `Keys.Move*` does not have `Press()` and `Release()` functions.
 * `On` clause with `Keys.Move*` should have `Button gesture` by standard button as the previous context.
 * `On` clause with `Keys.Move*` should be the last element of the sequence of `On` clauses.

 # Overview of C# Scripting

-C# Scripting is a powerful and flexible scripting feature provided by [Microsoft Ryslyn](https://github.com/dotnet/roslyn).
+C# Scripting is a powerful and flexible scripting feature provided by [Microsoft Ryslyn](https://github.com/dotnet/roslyn ).
 It designed to make scripts you cut and pasted from C# code work as-is.
 So, you can build your own gesture environment easily just only with a little of knowledge of C# language.
 But C# Scripting has only a few special feature C# language does not have.
 The following section is the introduction of the features very useful if you know it when you need to do it.

 ## #r directive

 You can add reference to assemblies by `#r` directive.

 ```cs
 // Add a reference to dll file.
 #r "path_to/Assembly.dll"

 // Add a reference to an assembly.
 #r "System.Speech"

 // Error occurrs unless you have installed Visual Studio.
 #r "Microsoft.VisualStudio"
 ```

 _Note 1: This directive should be placed on the top of your C# Scripting code._
 _Note 2: This directive does not support to load NuGet package automatically.
 You can do it by download NuGet package by yourself, extract dll files, and add refereces to it by using `#r` directive._

 ## #load directive

 You can load the content in another C# Scripting file by `#load` directive.

 ```cs
 #load "path_to/another.csx"
 ```

 _Note : This directive should be placed on the top of your C# Scripting code except for `#r` directive._

 # Practical example

 ## Input text message

 The following code input the message to the foreground application.

 ```cs
 Do(ctx =>
 {
     SendInput.UnicodeKeyStroke("This text will be input.");
 });
 ```

 But `UnicodeKeyStroke` method is slow.
 So if there is no need to use it, you should better to do it with `Clipboard` and Ctrl+V method.
-See [Paste text message](#paste-text-message).
+See [Paste text message](#paste-text-message ).

 ## Paste text message

 ```cs
 using System.Windows.Forms;
 ```

 ```cs
 Do(ctx =>
 {